-This diagram was created in ConceptDraw PRO using the Fast Food library from the Food Court solution.
+This diagram was created in ConceptDraw DIAGRAM using the Fast Food library from the Food Court solution.
 An experienced user spent 15 minutes creating this sample.

 Example 5: Food Infogram — Reducing Sodium

-This diagram was created in ConceptDraw PRO using the Cafe People, Beverages and Fast Food library from the Food Court solution.
+This diagram was created in ConceptDraw DIAGRAM using the Cafe People, Beverages and Fast Food library from the Food Court solution.
 An experienced user spent 15 minutes creating this sample.

 An effective infographic combines facts, concepts, and related illustrations to convey a certain school of thought about a subject.
 Using the Food Court solution, in combination with ConceptDraw's other infographic-themed solutions, allow you to quickly create informative designs.

-Both ConceptDraw PRO diagramming and drawing software and the Food Court solution can help creating the gastronomy related illustrations you need.
+Both ConceptDraw DIAGRAM diagramming and drawing software and the Food Court solution can help creating the gastronomy related illustrations you need.
 The Food Court solution can be found in the Food and Beverage area of ConceptDraw STORE application that can be downloaded from this site.
-Make sure that both ConceptDraw PRO and ConceptDraw STORE applications are installed on your computer before you get started.
+Make sure that both ConceptDraw DIAGRAM and ConceptDraw STORE applications are installed on your computer before you get started.

 How to install

-After ConceptDraw STORE and ConceptDraw PRO are downloaded and installed, you can install the Food Court solution from the ConceptDraw STORE.
+After ConceptDraw STORE and ConceptDraw DIAGRAM are downloaded and installed, you can install the Food Court solution from the ConceptDraw STORE.

 To make sure that you are doing it all right, use the pre-designed symbols from the stencil libraries from the solution to make your drawings look smart and professional.
 Also, the pre-made examples from this solution can be used as drafts so your own drawings can be based on them.
 Using the samples, you can always change their structures, colors and data.